timestampit/github_action/new_branch_files/new_branch_README.md

 ```

 The first line is the timestamp data.
 See https://timestampit.com/docs/design for a description of each field.
-The second line is the cryptographic signature of the first line.
+The second line is the cryptographic signature (ED25519) of the first line.
 If anything in this file is changed in any way, the Trusted Timestamp will fail to verify.

 ## Verifying these Trusted Timestamps.

-By running the verification script, you are verifying that this file is completely unchanged from what was created by TimestampIt!.
-In doing so you are proving that given commit sha existed in this repo at the timestamp in the Trusted Timestamp (the third field on line one).
+By running [the verification script](verify_repo_timestamp.sh), you are verifying that this file is completely unchanged from what was created by TimestampIt!.
+In doing so you are proving that given commit sha, and repo files within it, existed in this repo at the timestamp in the Trusted Timestamp.

 To verify a given Trusted Timestamp, run the included verification script like so:
 `./verify_repo_timestamp.sh <trusted timestamp filename>`.